-For details concerning the handling of participants' and users' access to products, please refer to the document Participant and User Maintenance Manuals.
+For details concerning the handling of participants' and users' access to products, please refer to the document T7 Participant and User Maintenance Manual, for Derivatives respectively for Cash.

 Eurex, Xetra, EEX, BSE, MSE, and WBAG with its partner exchanges are hosted on the same physical T7 system, each being set up as an own market with its own products.
 Participants are either Eurex members, Xetra-, EEX-, BSE-, MSE-, WBAG- or WBAG partner exchanges members.